FluentCRM/fluent-crm-developers-docs/src/global-functions/contact-api-function.md

+---
+description: "Contact API Function provides many utility methods that you can use to interact with contact related operations from your custom PHP Snippet or a custom plugin."
+---

 # Contact API Function

 Contact API Function provides many utility methods that you can use to interact with contact related operations from your custom PHP Snippet or a custom plugin.